 The equipment staff use in their work.

 Please contact the WRC Environmental Team at email@example.com or phone 248-858-0958 to see about scheduling a presentation.

 Click here to see a summary of what the Drain Detectives program is all about!
 This program is appropriate for ages 4th through 12th grades.

 The Enviroscape watershed model provides an effective demonstration that shows how water travels across the land and how various types of land use and our everyday actions can cause pollution in our lakes, streams, rivers and wetlands.
 The program explains the importance of fresh water, the water cycle, drinking water sources, watershed awareness, nonpoint source pollution and simple actions we can all take to protect water quality.

 Click here to see a summary of what the Enviroscape Watershed Model program is all about!
 This program is appropriate for all ages.

 Kids' Clean Water Calendar Contest

-For the past ten years, the WRC has held an annual calendar contest open to fourth and fifth grade students within Oakland County.
-Each year, more and more entries are received.
+For the past 13 years, the WRC has held an annual calendar contest open to fourth and fifth grade students within Oakland County.
 This program is a great way to educate our youth and teach them how to get involved in discovering ways that they can help to prevent pollution of our plentiful waterways.